jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-programming/symbolic-regression-gp.rst

 Data
 ====

-* The data being used will be tabular data
+* The data being used will be tabular

+    * Rows of observations
+    * Columns of variables

 * Below is an example of how the data would look

 .. list-table:: Arbitrary Example Data for Regression Analysis